 Set Aside Time To Study

-Studying before a test is a given, but you should also set aside time to study throughout the entire semester.
-This could include just reviewing information, practicing formulas or theories, studying with other students, or taking part in a study group on campus.
+Studying before a test is a given, but you should also set have a study session many times throughout the entire semester.
+This could include just reviewing information, practicing formulas or theories, studying with other students, or taking part in a study group or partner on campus.

 It’s also important to practice good study habits overall.
 This could mean, if you’re easily distracted, sticking to a schedule.
 If you set aside time to study, make sure to keep to it rather than heading out with friends or watching Netflix.
-If your dorm is busy or loud, take your work to a quieter place, like the library.
-Also take advantage of computer labs and any study guides your classes provide.
+If your dorm is busy or loud, take your work to quieter study spaces, like the library.
+Also, take advantage of computer labs and any study guides your classes provide.

 When you are having trouble raising your grade and extra studying isn’t doing the trick, or you can’t seem to grasp a specific class or subject, it may be time to consider working with a tutor.
 While in high school, your only option may be to hire a local or online professional.
 However, at college, there may be a few more choices.